bxparks/AceTime/examples/AutoBenchmark/README.md

 ## CPU Time Changes

+v0.8 to v1.4:
-* The CPU time did not change much from v0.8 to v1.4.
+* The CPU time did not change much from

+In v1.5:
+* No significant changes to CPU time.
-* The CPU time of most classes did not change much from v1.4 to v1.5.
-The big difference is that the Zone registries (kZoneRegistry, kZoneAndLinkRegistry) are now sorted by zoneId instead of zoneName, and the `ZoneManager::createForZoneId()` will use a binary search, instead of a linear search.
+* Zone registries (kZoneRegistry, kZoneAndLinkRegistry) are now sorted by zoneId instead of zoneName, and the `ZoneManager::createForZoneId()` will use a binary search, instead of a linear search.
 This makes it 10-15X faster for ~266 entries.
-The `ZoneManager::createForZoneName()` also converts to a zoneId, then performs a binary search, instead of doing a binary search on the zoneName directly.
+* The `ZoneManager::createForZoneName()` also converts to a zoneId, then performs a binary search, instead of doing a binary search on the zoneName directly.
 Even with the extra level of indirection, the `createForZoneName()` is between 1.5-2X faster than the previous version.

+In v1.6:
-* In v1.6, BasicZoneManager and ExtendedZoneManager can take an optional LinkRegistry which will be searched if a zoneId is not found.
+* BasicZoneManager and ExtendedZoneManager can take an optional LinkRegistry which will be searched if a zoneId is not found.
 The `BasicZoneManager::createForZoneId(link)` benchmark shows that if the zoneId is not found, the total search time is roughly double, because the LinkRegistry must be search as a fallback.
-On some compilers, the `BasicZoneManager::createForZoneName(binary)` becames slightly slower (~10%?) because the algorithm was moved into the `ace_common::binarySearchByKey()` template function, and the compiler is not able to optimize the resulting function as well as the hand-rolled version.
+* On some compilers, the `BasicZoneManager::createForZoneName(binary)` becames slightly slower (~10%?) because the algorithm was moved into the `ace_common::binarySearchByKey()` template function, and the compiler is not able to optimize the resulting function as well as the hand-rolled version.
   The slightly decrease in speed seemed acceptable cost to reduce duplicate code maintenance.

+In v1.7.2:
-* In v1.7.2, `SystemClock::clockMillis()` became non-virtual after incorporating
+* `SystemClock::clockMillis()` became non-virtual after incorporating
   AceRoutine v1.3.
 The sizeof `SystemClockLoop` and `SystemClockCoroutine` decreases 4 bytes on AVR, and 4-8 bytes on 32-bit processors.
 No signficant changes in CPU time.

-* In v1.7.4+:
+In v1.7.4+:
-    * changes to size of `ExtendedZoneProcessor`:
+* significant changes to size of `ExtendedZoneProcessor`
     * 8-bit processors
         * increases by 24 bytes on AVR, due adding 1 pointer and 2
             `uint16_t` to MatchingEra
         * decreases by 48 bytes on AVR, by disabling `originalTransitionTime` unless `ACE_TIME_EXTENDED_ZONE_PROCESSOR_DEBUG` is enabled.
     * 32-bit processors
         * increases by 32 bytes on 32-bit processors due to adding a pointer and 2 `uint16_t` to MatchingEra
         * decreases by 32 bytes on 32-bit processors due to disabling `originalTransitionTime` in Transition
+* Upgrade ESP8266 Core from 2.7.4 to 3.0.2.
+    * AutoBenchmark indicate that things are a few percentage faster.

 ## Arduino Nano